uesseu/ninwavelets/README.md

 pip install cupy
 ```

-Ninwavelets with cuda is extremely fast if you process long wave,
-like my EEG power example.

 # Usage
 - At first, import wavelets and import numpy or cupy.
 - Ninwavelets can use cuda, and so, switch numpy or cupy.
 - The wave must be numpy or cupy data.
   + If you want to use cuda, prepare cupy data!
 It does not transform!
-- Make instance of wavelet
+- Make instance of wavelet.
-- Make frequency instance as numpy, cupy or range.
+- Make frequency instance as numpy or cupy.
-  + If you did not make it, ninwavelets may becomes extremely slower!
+  + If you did not make it, ninwavelets may becomes slower!
 - Perform cwt.